-- 1. Free standing signs, ground signs, and monument signs are not permitted.
+- Free standing signs, ground signs, and monument signs are not permitted.
 All signs shall be attached to the Façade.
 Signs may be flat against the Façade, or mounted projecting or hanging from the Façade. - 2.
 Maximum gross area of signs on a given Façade shall not exceed ten percent of the Façade area.
-Signage painted on a building Façade or mounted on the roof may exceed this limit, with approval by the Approval Authority. - 3.
-Signs mounted on the Façade shall maintain a minimum clear height above sidewalks of eight feet.
-Signs shall not extend within two feet of the curb line. - 4.
-Projecting signs shall not extend within two feet of the curb line, and shall not be placed closer than 16 inches apart.
+Signage painted on a building Façade or mounted on the roof may exceed this limit, with approval as a Special Sign. - 3.
+Signs mounted on the Façade shall maintain a minimum clear height above sidewalks and other pedestrian areas of nine feet.
+Signs shall not extend within two feet of the curb line.

-- 5. Maximum area of any single sign mounted perpendicular to a given Façade shall not exceed nine square feet in the T5 Center and SD-W Zones and shall not exceed six square feet in other Transect Zones. - 6.
+- 4. Projecting signs shall not extend within two feet of the curb line, and shall not be placed closer than 16 inches apart. - 5.
+Maximum area of any single sign mounted perpendicular to a given Façade shall not exceed nine square feet in the T5 Center and SD-W Zones and shall not exceed six square feet in other Transect Zones. - 6.
 A single external sign band may be applied to the Façade of each building, provided that such sign not exceed three feet in height by any length. - 7.
-Permitted finish materials include: wood (painted or natural); metal (copper, brass, galvanized steel); painted or printed canvas; painted/engraved directly on Façade surface; or neon (In T5 and SD-W only).
+Permitted finish materials include: wood (painted or natural); metal (copper, brass, galvanized steel); painted or printed canvas; painted/engraved directly on Façade surface; or neon (In T5 and SD-W only). - 8.
+Special Signs shall be permitted following the standards of Section 20.75.100 of Title 20 and, in addition, be found to meet the intent of the FBC.

-C. Banner Signs
+C. Banner Signs (Public ROW)

-- The use of banner signs shall be limited to the promotion of public events and activities, or to identify a district.
-Not more than twenty (20) percent of the banner can be used for commercial sponsorship. - 2.
+- 1. The use of banner signs in the Public ROW shall be limited to the promotion of public events and activities, or to identify a district. - 2.
 Banner signs may be mounted on light poles or other street furniture designed specifically for such a purpose. - 3.
-Banner Signs shall not be illuminated. - Temporary banner signs not exceeding four (4) feet in height and forty (40) feet in length may be hung over the public right-of-way.
+Temporary banner signs not exceeding four feet in height and forty feet in length may be hung over the public right-of-way with a minimum vertical clearance of fourteen feet.